iamharryliu/vigilant-broccoli/notes/social/city-skates.md

 ## During Skate

 - Share a live location.
-- Have first aid kits, skate tools, and skate parts handy just in case.
+- Have first aid kits, skate tools, and spare skate parts.

 ## Lessons from Preview Skates